How to Make Grits for an Epic Taste of the Southern Comfort Food

 How to Bake Grits

-Serve this with eggs and bacon or sausage for breakfast or as a dinner side dish alongside roast chicken, steak, or pork chops.
-It can also be a meatless entree.
-For a more basic version, swap water and 1/4 teaspoon salt for the broth and omit the cheese, onion, tomato, and cilantro.
+Here’s another method for how to make grits that we default to all the time because it's so good.
+Serve baked quick-cooking grits with eggs, bacon, or sausage for breakfast or as a dinner side dish alongside roast chicken, steak, or pork chops.
+It can also be a meatless entrée.
+For a more basic version, swap water and ¼ teaspoon salt for the broth and omit the cheese, onion, tomato, and cilantro.
 The recipe makes four or five side-dish servings.

-- In a medium saucepan bring 2 cups broth to boiling.
-Slowly add 1/2 cup quick-cooking grits, stirring constantly.
+- In a medium saucepan bring 2 cups of broth to boiling.
+Slowly add ½ cup quick-cooking grits, stirring constantly.

 - Remove the saucepan from the heat.
-Stir 1 cup shredded cheddar cheese (4 ounces); 1 green onion, sliced; and 1 tablespoon butter into the grits until the cheese and butter melt.
+Stir 1 cup shredded cheddar cheese; 1 green onion, sliced; and 1 tablespoon butter into the grits until the cheese and butter melt.

 - Pour the grits mixture into an ungreased 1-quart casserole.
-Bake for 25 to 30 minutes or until a knife inserted near the center comes out clean.
+Bake 25 to 30 minutes or until a knife inserted near the center comes out clean.
 Let stand for 5 minutes before serving.
-If desired, top with 1/2 cup chopped fresh tomato and 1 tablespoon snipped fresh cilantro.
+If desired, top with ½ cup chopped fresh tomato and 1 tablespoon snipped fresh cilantro.

 When you’re stocking up on ingredients for any of these methods of cooking grits, you’ll likely be presented with several options.
 Here’s a debrief on the difference between grits varieties.